Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration expert

-Impresa individuale — sole proprietorship
+Impresa individuale — sole proprietorship (individual enterprise)

 Representation of a foreign company (ufficio di rappresentanza)